fkooman/php-saml-sp/README.md

     $ cp config/config.php.example config/config.php

-Disable to `Secure` session cookie parameter by setting the `secureCookie` key to `false` in `config/config.php`.
+Disable the `Secure` session cookie parameter by setting the `secureCookie` key to `false` in `config/config.php`.

 A neat IdP to use for testing is `https://x509idp.moonshot.utr.surfcloud.nl/metadata`.
+There's no need to register your SP with that IdP.
 Put the metadata in `config/metadata`:

     $ mkdir config/metadata
     $ curl -L -o config/metadata/x509idp.moonshot.utr.surfcloud.nl.xml https://x509idp.moonshot.utr.surfcloud.nl/metadata